LennonLab/Emergence/EmergencePrePrint.md

 The SAD is predicted by more than 20 ecological models, the two most successful of which are the Poisson-lognormal and the log-series distributions (White et al. 2012, Baldridge et al. 2015, Shoemaker et al. 2017).

 **Species-area relationship (SAR)**
-Also referred to as the species-area curve, the SAR describes the rate at which increasing numbers of species are observed with increasing area, and is also one of ecology's most intensively studied patterns (Lomolino 2000, Rosenzweig 2000).
+Also referred to as the species-area curve, the SAR describes the rate at which increasing numbers of species are observed with increasing area, and is also one of ecology's most intensively studied patterns (Rosenzweig 1995, Lomolino 2000).
-There four basic types of SARs pertaining to types of biotas and four general sampling schemes (Rosensweig 2000).
+There four basic types of SARs pertaining to types of biotas and four general sampling schemes (Rosensweig 1995).
 Here, we consider SARs for single biotas (i.e., not crossing ecoregions or biogeographical provinces) and generate them using two sampling schemes (i.e., nested design, random aggregation of subplots).

 **Metabolic scaling**